 Rental income is the difference between the rent payments received less any deductions for expenses paid (e.g. mortgage, repairs).

-In case of foreign rental income, the conditions of the applicable DTT have to be considered.
+In case of foreign rental income, the conditions of the applicable DTT have to be considered, and foreign rental income has to be converted into Austrian rental income, based on the Austrian tax rules.

 Only income mentioned in the income tax act is taxable.
 For this reason, heritages, gifts, earnings from gambling or bets, specific awards, finder’s fees, etc. are income tax free.